dev-lamichhane/dotfiles/grading_system.md

 }
 ```

-this is all i could think to pass all the cases
+This is all i could think to pass all the cases.

 ```javascript
 function countPairs(numbers, k) {